10 Tips To Help Cut The Cost Of A Holiday To Canada

 The severe lack of competition on routes means that shopping around early, looking for flash sales and booking in advance or during promotions works best for flights.

 Canadian website Flight Network is the one with the best deals.
-Airlines like Air Transat offer the most reasonable flights from England but don’t get much press outside Canada, and if you’re coming from Europe Aer Lingus is good value too.
+Airlines like Air Transat offer the most reasonable flights from England but don’t get much press outside Canada (although friend and fellow blogger Kat wrote this Air Transat review), and if you’re coming from Europe Aer Lingus is good value too.

 However the good news is that each province or territory is so vast that there’s really no need to take internal flights at all because you could easily spend your two or even three-week holiday to Canada exploring one and barely scratch the surface.